Toronto Waldorf School

 - Ensures parents provide two auto-injector kits to the receptionist by the first day of school.
 At least two auto-injectors are suggested, one located with the student and one located in the school office in a known accessible location.

 - Notifies all appropriate school personnel (faculty and staff) of medical alert concern and of established policy.

-- Reviews procedures with entire staff each year in September.
+- Reviews procedures with entire staff each year during the August in-house conference.

 - Develops and maintains an emergency plan that is consistent with the school’s anaphylaxis policy.

 - Arranges for staff training sessions for all school personnel on how to recognize and treat anaphylactic reaction, on school procedures to protect anaphylactic students from exposure, and on school protocol for responding to emergencies.
 This session should also include training in the emergency administration of the auto-injector.
 Training should take into consideration the age, maturity and responsibility-level of anaphylactic students.